Caribbean salt cod fritters are not something I’ve thought of making until now. This recipe makes plenty for a crowd and tastes fantastic.

 - vegetable oil for frying (around 1 quart)

 - Place the salted cod in a bowl and add cold water, refrigerate for 24 hours, changing the water 2 or 3 times.
+This is to pull the salt away from the fish.

 - Remove from the water and place in a large sauce pan and boil for 15 to 20 minutes.
 Then drain the fish in a wire sieve and let the fish cool.